 Messer & Messer (2007)

-- Voluntary Bar Association Pro Bono Service Award from the Chief Justice of the Florida Supreme Court.
-Recipients have been:
+- Voluntary Bar Association Pro Bono Service Award, presented by the Chief Justice.
+Past winners:

 Hillsborough County Bar Association (1991)